Sn0wye/tictactoe/README.md

 # Tic Tac Toe

-This is a Tic Tac Toe web app developed with React and Vite.
+This is a dead simple Tic Tac Toe web app developed with React and Vite.

 ## Prerequisites